 To perform a Yogi Squat, bend your knees until they’re pointing to the ceiling and your calves come close to the back of your thighs.
 Don’t push yourself to discomfort!
 Once you’re strong in this squat stance, lean forward, and lift your seat.
 If your heels lift off the ground, place a blanket or towel beneath them.

 Yoga Poses to Avoid

 While prenatal yoga is generally a very safe form of exercise for pregnant women, there are some poses that are not recommended for women who are expecting.
 If you are an experienced yogi, it’s important to understand which movements should be taken out of your practice until after your baby is born.

-As a rule of thumb, it’s best to avoid deep backbends (Full Wheel, Bow, etc.) in prenatal yoga.
+As a rule of thumb, it’s best to avoid deep backbends (Full Wheel, Bow, etc.).

 Here are a few other positions to stay away from…